adowlin/project-2-staycations/README.md

     - However, for similar reasons to those outlined above - the code is essential to the functionality that applies the dark mode theme to URLs within the search results list, and it was not possible to find a working alternative - I feel that the code is justified.

 - When a search is initiated, the search results are displayed on the map with icons representing the type of place (i.e. restaurant, accomodation, attraction).
 However, if a new search in the same location is initiated for a different type of result (e.g.: first searching for restaurants in Cork, then searching for accomodation in Cork), the icons from the previous search type remain on the map (icons for restaurants are displayed along with icons for accomodations).
-    - This was initally fixed by simply calling the `initialize();` function each time a search button is clicked.
+    - This was initially fixed by simply calling the `initialize();` function each time a search button is clicked.
 This resulted in the map re-loading, and the old search result markers no longer appear.
     - However, this also caused the page to seemingly reload, which caused buggy behaviour with the dark mode slider.
-If dark mode was already enabled when a serch was performed, the page would reload - the dark mode theme would remain applied to the page, but the dark mode slider itself would display "unchecked", as if dark mode was disabled.
+If dark mode was already enabled when a search was performed, the page would reload - the dark mode theme would remain applied to the page, but the dark mode slider itself would display "unchecked", as if dark mode was disabled.
-    - While neither of the above bugs are ideal to have present, I felt that having buggy behaviour on the dark mode slider would be distictly more noticable, and would result in a much worse user experience.
+    - While neither of the above bugs are ideal to have present, I felt that having buggy behaviour on the dark mode slider would be distinctly more noticable, and would result in a much worse user experience.
 With this in mode, I reverted to the previous map behaviour.

 ### Bugs Found & Fixed